-Working with clients over the years, there is always that possibility that someone will change a DNS record on a website and then need to change it back.
-Sometimes people forget to document things, and so you might arrive in a situation where you are trying to find out what the old nameservers were, or what IPs your custom nameservers were set to.
-Below are 6 great websites that will show you your DNS history for free and a premium alternative.
+Working with clients over the years, there is always the possibility that someone will change a DNS record on a website and then need to change it back.
+Sometimes people forget to document things, and so you might arrive in a situation where you are trying to find out what the old nameservers were, or what IPs your custom nameservers were pointing to.

-We have always found what we need between the two of those sites mentioned above.
-But if for some reason you can’t, there is also a premium service from Domain Tools in which you can order “Hosting History” report.
+We have always found what we need between the other free sites mentioned above.
+But if for some reason you can’t, there is also a premium service from Domain Tools in which you can order a “Hosting History” report.
 This allows you to view historical IP addresses, name servers, and registrars.
-See more details here.

 Do you have a different DNS history tool that you use?
 I would love to hear what it is.
 As always feel free to leave your comments below!